kennycason/kennycason/posts/2014-05-30-monte-carlo-pi.markdown

 ---
 title: Monte-Carlo Method to Approximate PI
 author: Kenny Cason
-tags: haskell, java, monte-carlo, pi
+tags: algorithm, java
 ---

 Here are a couple simple examples illustrating how to use Monte-Carlo Method to calculate an approximation of PI.
-Straight from <a href="http://en.wikipedia.org/wiki/Monte_Carlo_method" target="_new">Wikipedia</a> the algorithm works per the following:
+Straight from <a href="http://en.wikipedia.org/wiki/Monte_Carlo_method" target="_blank">Wikipedia</a> the algorithm works per the following:

 1. Draw a square on the ground, then inscribe a circle within it.
 2. Uniformly scatter some objects of uniform size (grains of rice or sand) over the square.